benjohn13/Object_Oriented_Programming/README.md

 also determines their type.

 In short, OOP encourages the re-use of good code, separation of code and code legibility.
-Keep things simple by writing it once in such a way that it can be re- used with varying data over and over again, while reducing the amount of time it takes to update/maintain your code.
+Keep things simple by writing it once in such a way that it can be re-used with varying data over and over again, while reducing the amount of time it takes to update/maintain your code.

 I'd recommend taking this free course from Udacity, "Programming Foundations with Python" taught by Kunal Chawla.
 I have taken several courses in Python programming